fddemora/ocp8/src/section1/interfaces/README.md

 <h4>Object-Orient</h4>

-- An interface can extnd one or more other interfaces.
+- An interface can extend one or more other interfaces.
 - An interface can't extend anything but another interface.
 - An interface can't implement another interface or class.